ACHE Selects Prism Healthcare Partners to Present on Optimizing Patient Throughput at 2015 Congress on Healthcare Leadership

 Nancy Rongo, RN, MS, CNAA, BC, CHCQM, is Chief Quality Officer at United Health Services, Inc. She also serves as the Vice President for Quality and Patient Safety at UHS Hospitals, a 516-bed teaching hospital system located in the southern tier of New York.
 Rongo provides strategic direction for integration of performance improvement, system-wide care coordination and clinical quality and oversees clinical effectiveness and patient safety for all services provided at UHS.

-For a copy of “Improving the Bottom Line by Optimizing Patient Throughput,” contact Ramona Lacy at email@example.com or (954) 646-2901.
+For a copy of “Improving the Bottom Line by Optimizing Patient Throughput,” contact Ramona (Lacy) Fowler at firstname.lastname@example.org or (954) 646-2901.